Seven News: Perth

-Seven News Perth is directed by Ray Kuka and presented by Rick Ardon and Susannah Carr on weeknights and Angela Tsun and Tim McMillan on weekends from Seven and West Australian Newspaper studios, located at Osborne Park.
+Seven News Perth is directed by Christien de Garis and presented by Angela Tsun and Tim McMillan from Sunday to Wednesday and Rick Ardon and Susannah Carr from Thursday to Saturday from Seven and West Australian Newspaper studios, located at Osborne Park.
 Sport is presented by Ryan Daniels on weeknights and Adrian Barich on weekends.
 Weather is presented by Samantha Jolly on weeknights and Charlotte Goodlet on weekends.
 Seven News Perth is also simulcast to Seven-owned transmitters across regional and remote areas of Western Australia.
 It was also formerly simulcast on Curtin FM 100.1 in the Perth CBD area.

 Yvette Mooney served as a weekend news presenter until she was diagnosed with breast cancer in 2007 and subsequently left the network in June 2008.
 Long standing Seven News Perth presenter Jeff Newman announced his retirement from television on 1 July 2009, and retired from his role on Monday 10 August 2009.
 He was replaced by former Nine News Perth weather presenter Natalia Cooper, who began her new role during September 2009.
 Cooper resigned from Seven Perth at the end of 2012 with ex-Nine weather presenter Angela Tsun taking over as her replacement for the 4:30 pm news and 6 pm weather forecasts.

 In 2015, Rick Ardon and Susannah Carr celebrated a thirty-year anniversary as a news reading duo.
 They are one of the longest serving dual news presenter teams in the world and the dual-presenter format used by Seven News Perth has been highly successful.
 In contrast to previous struggles seen in Sydney and Melbourne in the late 1990s, Seven News Perth has led in the ratings for decades, well ahead of 10 News Perth and Nine News Perth by as many as 100,000 viewers.

 Before the move to the Osborne Park Studios in February 2015, Blake Johnson and Samantha Jolly alternated fortnightly presenting for both weekend bulletins.
 In February 2020, the Seven Network announced that Tim McMillan would join Angela Tsun to present on weekends.

 In February 2022, Basil Zempilas left his nightly sport duties due to other commitments and being the Lord Mayor of Perth; he was replaced by Ryan Daniels but remained a fill-in.

+In January 2026, it was announced that Rick Ardon and Susannah Carr would transition to presenting 7NEWS Perth from Thursday to Saturday, with Angela Tsun and Tim McMillan presenting from Sunday to Wednesday.

 News updates for Perth are presented by Angela Tsun, Susannah Carr or Rick Ardon throughout the afternoon and by Susannah Carr or Rick Ardon in the early evening.
 Fill-in presenters include Tim McMillan, Angela Tsun and Jerrie Demasi (News), Adrian Barich and Anna Hay (sport), Amelia Broun and Charlotte Goodlet (weather).